hashicorp/nomad/website/source/docs/jobspec/index.html.md

 * `config` - A map of key/value configuration passed into the driver to start the task.
 The details of configurations are specific to each driver.

+* `service` - Nomad integrates with Consul for Service Discovery.
+A service block represents a rotable and discoverable service on the network.
+Nomad automatically registers when a Task is started and de-registers it when the Task transitons to the DEAD state.
+See the Service Discovery section for more details.
+To learn more about Services please visit [here](/docs/jobspec/servicediscovery.html.md)

 * `env` - A map of key/value representing environment variables that will be passed along to the running process.